-Marine mammal bycatch refers to any marine mammal adversely affected as a result of being unintentionally entangled, ensnared, or caught by nets, lines, traps, or hooks, or otherwise interacting with fishing gear.
-Because bycatch is the greatest direct cause of marine mammal injury and death in the United States and around the world, Section 118 of the Marine Mammal Protection Act (MMPA) requires the National Marine Fisheries Service (NMFS) and the U.S. Fish and Wildlife Service (FWS) to address marine mammal bycatch through science, gear research, and restrictions on fishing gear and practices.
+Marine mammal bycatch refers to any marine mammal adversely affected as a result of being unintentionally entangled, entrapped, ensnared, or caught by nets, lines, traps, or hooks, or otherwise impacted by fishing gear.
+Bycatch is the greatest direct cause of marine mammal injury and death in the United States and around the world.
+Sections 118 and 101(a)(5)(E) of the Marine Mammal Protection Act (MMPA) requires the National Marine Fisheries Service (NMFS) and the U.S. Fish and Wildlife Service (FWS) to address marine mammal bycatch through science, gear research, and restrictions on fishing gear and practices.

 National Bycatch Strategy

-The federal management framework for monitoring and mitigating bycatch is based on methods to estimate the ability of marine mammal populations to sustain human-related mortality (i.e., the potential biological removal, or PBR, of each marine mammal stock), assessment of the numbers of animals taken, and take reduction efforts based on structured consultations among fishery managers, scientists, conservationists, and fishermen on NMFS’s take reduction teams.
-The Marine Mammal Commission’s 2014 Priorities Report underscores the need for regular stock assessments for marine mammal species that are impacted by fishery interactions.
-In addition, there is a need for increased observer coverage within and across fisheries to ensure reliable estimates of bycatch.
-Observed bycatch mortality is a fraction of the total mortality due to fisheries interactions.
-Many deaths go undetected and are referred to as cryptic mortality.
-The Commission is planning a workshop in 2016 that will address the problem of fully accounting for mortalities that are not detected through observer data or strandings.
+The federal management framework for monitoring and mitigating bycatch is based on assessment of the ability of marine mammal populations to sustain human-caused impacts (the sustainable ‘potential biological removal’ level, or PBR, of each stock), estimation of the numbers of animals seriously injured or killed, and take-reduction efforts based on structured consultations among fishery managers, scientists, conservationists, and fishermen on NMFS’s take reduction teams (TRTs).
+The Marine Mammal Commission’s 2014 Priorities Report underscores the need for regular stock assessments for marine mammal species that are affected by bycatch.
+Enabling such assessments requires increased observer coverage within and across fisheries to ensure estimates of bycatch are reliable and up to date.
+Observed bycatch is typically a fraction of the deaths and serious injuries that actually occur so it is extrapolated to estimate the total for the entire fishery.
+However, many deaths go undetected because fisheries are unobserved, or would be undetected even if observers were onboard the fishing vessels.
+These unobserved and undetected deaths are sometimes referred to as ‘cryptic mortality’.
+The Commission has provided presentations on marine mammal cryptic mortality at two NMFS workshops to address the problem of fully accounting for deaths that are not accounted for through observer data or strandings.

 Value of Research and Fishery Bycatch Data

-Reliable and accurate fisheries bycatch data are critical to develop policy measures aimed at reducing the impacts of fisheries bycatch on marine mammals.
-Elements needed to accurately assess and mitigate the impacts of fisheries bycatch on marine mammals include:
+Reliable bycatch data are critical to develop policy measures aimed at reducing the impacts of fisheries on marine mammals.
+Elements needed to accurately assess and mitigate the impacts of bycatch on marine mammals include:

-- the ability to collect fisheries bycatch data (e.g., through fishery observer programs),
+- the ability to collect fishery bycatch data (e.g., through fishery observer or electronic monitoring programs),

-- the ability to assess the abundance and trends of marine mammal stocks (e.g., through marine mammal surveys), and
+- the ability to assess the abundance and trends of marine mammal stocks (e.g., through field surveys), and

 - the ability to test the effectiveness of mitigation efforts aimed at reducing interactions between marine mammals and fishery operations.

-In many cases, insufficient resources for collecting accurate fisheries and marine mammal data has resulted in poor or dated management information, particularly PBR estimates.
-The uncertainty and lack of data create a need for precautionary fishery bycatch measures that may be more restrictive than necessary, leading to unnecessary economic losses in commercial fisheries.
-Studies have shown that a modest increase in resources for marine mammal data collection results in more tailored bycatch reduction measures, and therefore higher profits to commercial fishermen.
-Lack of data and research has also limited progress in assessing the ecological effects of fishing on marine mammals and marine ecosystems, which are often much more challenging to assess and mitigate.
+In many cases, the insufficiency of resources for collecting accurate fisheries and marine mammal data has resulted in poor or out-of-date information, particularly those needed to calculate PBR.
+The uncertainty and inadequacy of data can create a need for measures that are more restrictive than necessary, leading to unwarranted economic losses in commercial fisheries.
+Studies have shown that a modest increase in resources to support marine mammal data collection can result in more targeted bycatch reduction measures and less impact on the “bottom line” of commercial fishermen.
+Additional research is needed to better understand the ecological effects of fishing on marine mammals and marine ecosystems, which are even more challenging to define, assess, and mitigate.